periodicaidan/xyz/static/data/about.md

 started by learning Python and JavaScript and immediately took a liking to it.
 So I pivoted more toward computational chemistry, which is all about simulating chemical phenomena and working with large data sets.
-But currently I'd like to do software engineering full-time.
+I love my science background but currently I'm also interested in software engineering.

 All of my software projects (that are worth showing off) are available on my [GitHub page](https://github.com/periodicaidan).